dr-dobermann/srvbus/s2/README.md

-**s2** is a in-memory Service Server implementation for servbus package.
+**s2** is a in-memory Service Server implementation for srvbus package.

 ## Introduction